-- Absolute maximum ratings are rated under room temperature unless otherwise noted.
-Exceeding these ratings may damage the device. - 2) The maximum allowable power dissipation is a function of the maximum junction temperature T_J(MAX), the junction-to-ambient thermal resistance θ{JA}, and the ambient temperature T_A.
+- 1) Exceeding these ratings may damage the device. - 2) The maximum allowable power dissipation is a function of the maximum junction temperature T_J(MAX), the junction-to-ambient thermal resistance θ{JA}, and the ambient temperature T_A.
 The maximum allowable continuous power dissipation at any ambient temperature is calculated by P_D(MAX)=(T_J(MAX)-T_A)/θ{JA}.
 Exceeding the maximum allowable power dissipation will cause excessive die temperature, and the regulator will go into thermal shutdown.
-Internal thermal shutdown circuitry protects the device from permanent damage. - protects the device from permanent damage.

-3) The device is not guaranteed to function outside of its operating conditions. - 4) Measured on JESD51-7, 4-layer PCB.
+Internal thermal shutdown circuitry protects the device from permanent damage. - The device is not guaranteed to function outside of its operating conditions. -) Measured on JESD51-7, 4-layer PCB.